biicode/docs/c++/examples/sqlite.rst

 SQLite++ Wrapper
 ----------------
-The following example how-to use the SQLite++ wrapper.
+`The following example from SRombauts <https://github.com/SRombauts/SQLiteCpp/tree/master/examples/example1>`_, explains how-to use the SQLite++ wrapper.
 Following the previous example, we'll develop this in the same project's folder.

 Jus place *main.cpp*, *example.db3* and *logo.png* files inside: